Makhanda, South Africa

-Grahamstown (officially known as Makhanda) is a town of about 140,000 people in the Eastern Cape province of South Africa.
-It is situated about 125 km northeast of Port Elizabeth and 160 km southwest of East London.
+Makhanda, also known as Grahamstown, is a town of about 75,000 people in the Eastern Cape province of South Africa.
+It is situated about 125 km northeast of Gqeberha (Port Elizabeth) and 160 km southwest of East London.
 It is the largest town in the Makana Local Municipality, and the seat of the municipal council.
 It also hosts Rhodes University, the Eastern Cape Division of the High Court, the South African Library for the Blind (SALB), a diocese of the Anglican Church of Southern Africa, and 6 South African Infantry Battalion.
-Furthermore, located approximately 3 km south-east of the town lies the world renowned Waterloo Farm, the only estuarine fossil site in the world from 360 million years ago with exceptional soft-tissue preservation.
+Furthermore, located approximately 3 km south-east of the town lies Waterloo Farm, the only estuarine fossil site in the world from 360 million years ago with exceptional soft-tissue preservation.

-The town's name-change from Grahamstown to Makhanda was officially gazetted on 29 June 2018.
-The town was officially renamed to Makhanda in memory of Xhosa warrior and prophet Makhanda ka Nxele.
+The town's official name-change from Grahamstown to Makhanda was officially on 29 June 2018.
+The new name of Makhanda was chosen in memory of Xhosa warrior and prophet Makhanda ka Nxele.

+In 2025, the city was listed as the country's worst-performing municipality, with levels of infrastructural collapse, and the South African Human Rights Commission began investigating service delivery failures in the ANC-run municipality.